 This was the single best way for me to repay debt and build savings.
 At one point I was working four jobs – my nine to five office job, in a music store on weekends, occasional bar work for concerts and babysitting for friends and colleagues.
 While I still had debt around 90% of my extra earnings went to debt repayments and 10% to savings.
 Once I’d cleared my debt I funnelled all those funds into savings.

-You could earn extra funds with Swagbucks.
+These days there are so many ways to earn extra cash from home which you can use to build up your savings fund.
+There are websites that pay you to take surveys, play games, share your opinion and more.
+One of those websites is Swagbucks.
 Swagbucks lets you earn free gift cards for taking surveys, watching videos, shopping online and more!
 Join for free with this link and you’ll receive a $5 signup bonus: Join Swagbucks Today

 In response to the age-old question – pay off debt or start saving?
 I say do both.
 With a focus on eliminating debt.
 Your future self will thank you.